mikro-orm/mikro-orm/docs/docs/configuration.md

 ## Persist created entities automatically

+> Since v5.5 `persistOnCreate` defaults to `true`.

 If we create new entity via `em.create()`, we still need to mark it via `em.persist()` to make the `EntityManager` aware of it.
 Alternatively we can enable `persistOnCreate` flag, which will make this work automatically.

-> This flag affects only `em.create()`, entities created via constructors
-> still need explicit `em.persist()` call or they need to be part of entity
-> graph of some already managed entity.
+> This flag affects only `em.create()`, entities created via constructors still need explicit `em.persist()` call or they need to be part of entity graph of some already managed entity.

 ```ts
 MikroORM.init({